plaid/react-native-plaid-link-sdk/README.md

 4. Run your project (`Cmd+R`)<

 ## Android setup
+[Autolinking][autolinking]  unfortunately isn't supported for Android, because the SDK makes use of [TurboModules][turbomodules] to speed up app cold starts.

 ### 1. Register your app id
-1. Log into your [Plaid Dashboard](https://dashboard.plaid.com/team/api) at the API page
+1. Log into your [Plaid Dashboard][plaid_dashboard] at the API page
 2. Next to Allowed Android package names click "Configure" then "Add New Android Package Name"
 3. Enter your package name, for example `com.plaid.example`
 4. Click "Save Changes", you may be prompted to re-enter your password